ChristofferJe/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 ## Transformations

-1. **Merge**: The test and train data was merged together into one data frame.
+1. **Merge**: the test and train data was merged together into one data frame.

-2. **Subsetting**: As mentioned above the original data consited of 563 variables.
+2. **Subsetting**: as mentioned above the original data consited of 563 variables.
    Here only the ones regarding mean and standard deviation was used in the tidy data.

+3. **Activity Code:** the activity code was changed to the actual activity it was coded to represent

-3. **Name Change**: The names of the variables was changed to make them more descriptive.
+4. **Name Change**: the names of the variables was changed to make them more descriptive.

-4. **Averaging**: The average of each measured variable was taken for each activity and each subject.
+5. **Averaging**: the average of each measured variable was taken for each activity and each subject.